yasir2000/openwrt-oldwiki-md/ClientModeHowto.rst

 '''NOTE:''' As soon as your AP is in client mode you _can't_ connect any wireless clients to it anymore because it's not in AP mode ({{{wl0_mode=ap}}}).

+There are two different client modes: bridged and routed.
+They are mutually exclusive.

 === Bridged client mode ===